NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >Tech companies will use you like a loser until they lose you as a user.

->Every utopia is a dystopia for the beneficiary; but every dystopia is a utopia for the rebel.
+>Every utopia is a dystopia for the beneficiary, but every dystopia is a utopia for the rebel.

 ## Prose & Poems

 The Pendulum
->Religious freedom stems from persecution;
+>Religious freedom stems from persecution,
 >And freedom of speech comes from censorship.
->Political freedom rises against authoritarianism;
+>Political freedom rises against authoritarianism,
 >And economic freedom, from the ineptitude of socialism.
->Those yearning for power commit these atrocities,
+>Those yearning for power commit these atrocities
 >And so spur freedom for the next generation.
 >But if these wrongs go undone,
 >Then we forget our freedoms' importance,